-surgical care for poor children and adults who lack access in 13 developing countries.
-We renew the health of 3,000 people each year—so they can go to school, provide for their families, and be productive members of society.
+surgical care for poor children and adults who lack access in 13 countries, renewing the health of 3,000 people each year—so they can go to school, provide for their families, and be productive members of society.

 to increase year-round access to high-quality surgical care in underserved areas of the world.
 By doing so, ReSurge impacts the world by reducing suffering and poverty, giving more patients a second chance at a normal, productive life.

 More About Us